Admissions

 | 1.
 The Traditional Path | An official transcript showing a conferred bachelor's degree from any institution. | Rule 6E-2.004(4)(q): standard graduate entry requirement. |

 | 2.
-The Professional Path | Documented five or more years of professional ministry, teaching, or equivalent vocational experience, submitted via the College's Documented Equivalency process. | Rule 6E-2.004(4)(q): the first professional degree exception for practitioners. |
+The Professional Path | Documented five or more years of professional ministry, teaching, or equivalent vocational experience, submitted via the College's Documented Equivalency Process. | Rule 6E-2.004(4)(q): the first professional degree exception for practitioners. |

 | 3.
 The Internal Ladder | Completion of the Professional Diploma in Biblical Foundations conferred by Saint Luke's College of Theology. | Rule 6E-2.004(4)(l): sequenced instruction where lower-level work prepares the student for higher-level work. |

 | 4.
-The Combined Path | Any combination of postsecondary education and professional ministry or teaching experience totaling a minimum of four years, submitted via the College's Documented Equivalency process. | Rule 6E-2.004(4)(q): admissions via documented equivalency. |
+The Combined Path | A combination of postsecondary education and professional ministry or teaching experience totaling a minimum of four years, with at least one year in each category, submitted via the College's Documented Equivalency Process. | Rule 6E-2.004(4)(q): admissions via documented equivalency. |

-Applicants who do not yet qualify under any of the four paths above are encouraged to begin with the Professional Diploma in Biblical Foundations, which is open to students aged sixteen and above with no prerequisites.
+Applicants who do not yet qualify under any of the four paths above are encouraged to begin with the Professional Diploma in Biblical Foundations, which is open to students aged eighteen and above with no prerequisites.
 Completion of the Professional Diploma qualifies the graduate for the Internal Ladder path into the MCC.

 Application Requirements